 COPD (chronic obstructive pulmonary disease) is a common preventable and treatable disease of the lungs.
 Patients with COPD have airflow obstruction that is caused either by destruction of the air sacs that exchange gas in the lungs (emphysema) and/or inflammation of the airways (chronic bronchitis).
 The most common cause of COPD is smoking, but other risk factors include second-hand smoke exposure, working in a dusty environment and genetic factors.
-It is currently the third leading cause of death in the U.S.
+It is currently the fourth leading cause of death in the U.S.

 Symptoms of COPD

 - Chronic cough, often with mucus

 - Shortness of breath that worsens with activity

 Diagnosing and Treating COPD

 During your first visit, we will collect a thorough history and conduct a comprehensive exam.
 A breathing test (spirometry) where we measure your lung capacity as you blow through a tube attached to a machine will also be performed.
 Spirometry is required to make a diagnosis of COPD.
 Other tests, such as a chest x-ray or CT exam, may also be needed to confirm diagnosis or rule out other medical conditions.

 While there is currently no cure for COPD, a combination of drugs and lifestyle changes can help manage the symptoms.
 Treatments include: